Lunar Astronaut Spatial Orientation and Information System (LASOIS)

-PCVLab and its collaborators at UC Berkeley, MIT and NASA Glenn Research Center develop an astronaut navigation system for landed space missions.
-The system is consisted of multiple integrated sensors, including a stereo camera, IMU and step sensor, to precisely locate an astronaut and navigate him/her to a target science experiment site.
+PCV Lab. and its collaborators at UC Berkeley, MIT and NASA Glenn Research Center developed an astronaut navigation system for landed space missions.
+The system consisted of multiple integrated sensors, including a stereo camera, IMU (tactical grade) and step sensor, to precisely locate an astronaut and navigate him/her to a target science experiment site.

 The project is develop by $1,200,000 funding provided by National Space Biological Research Institute of NASA.